Information & Benefits for Prospective Employees

 You may arrange your hours of work flexibly, not only within the working day, but also within and between periods of 13 weeks, subject to certain conditions.

 In addition, you may accumulate additional time worked to take as Flexitime leave.
 This is a maximum of 2 days per quarter (8 days per annum).

 Individual participation is entirely voluntary, but is subject to the approval of your Director / Deputy Director.

-From 1 January 2019 the Commission is offering all permanent staff a 9 Day Fortnight Scheme where staff are given the opportunity to work 9 days a fortnight instead of 10 days, provided that they have worked their contractual hours for the 10 days by the end of the 9th day.
+The Commission offers all permanent staff a 9 Day Fortnight Scheme where staff are given the opportunity to work 9 days a fortnight instead of 10 days, provided that they have worked their contractual hours for the 10 days by the end of the 9th day.
 The 10th day always falls on a Friday.

-The scheme is voluntary and is being trialled for 6 months afterwhich Directors will decide whether the scheme will continue.
+The scheme is voluntary and was made a permanent benefit in June 2019.
 The scheme is available to staff on any job level but staff cannot use the Flexitime System and 9 Day Fortnight Scheme at the same time.